tuchandra/sitev1/content/index.md

 ### [Paper: The Curse of Knowledge in Visual Data Communication](papers/curse_of_knowledge_xiong.md)
 ###### November 13, 2019
-Summary of the paper by Cindy Xiong, Lisanne van Weeldan, and Steven Franconeri.
+Summary of the paper by IEEE TVCG 2019 paper by Cindy Xiong, Lisanne van Weeldan, and Steven Franconeri.

 ### [Why I'm interested in HCI](hci_directions.md)
 ###### October 28, 2019